 It also features a from-scratch curry paste.

 How To Store Fresh Thai Green Curry Paste.

-Half of the total time for this Thai Green Chicken Curry recipe goes to making the fresh curry paste.
+Half of the total time to make this Thai Chicken Curry recipe goes to making the fresh curry paste.

 Due to the nature of the ingredients, I always make too much of this paste and store it.

-This makes enough paste for 6-8 servings depending on how hot you want your curry.
+This makes enough curry paste for 6-8 servings depending on how hot you want your curry.